 - Maintaining appropriate professional and ethical boundaries with survivors who have been through your program or with whom you have a current or prior provider-client relationship.
-There is an inherent power dynamic in providing services to survivors, and many survivors pressure themselves to show gratitude or please providers they feel have helped them in the past, and feel less empowered to say "no" to requests to share their story or provide assistance.
-How does your agency navigate this dynamic with survivors of other kinds of sexual violence?
-One possible solution for feedback collection beyond general program evaluations might be the creation of a separate, opt-in speaker's bureau or feedback team to receive offers to participate, so that survivors can choose whether or not they want to receive opportunities to speak, provide feedback, or take on leadership. - The fact that with crisis agencies, there isn't typically a hard line at which point a client stops needing services.
-An emergency client who comes to your agency while still in or just after exiting their trafficking situation may access the hotline for years to process triggers as they arise, just like other rape crisis clients do, or access your other services, support groups, or therapy program.
+There is an inherent power dynamic in providing services to survivors, and many survivors pressure themselves to show gratitude or please providers they feel have helped them in the past and feel less empowered to say "no" to requests to share their story or provide assistance.
+How does your agency navigate this dynamic with survivors of other kinds of sexual violence? - The fact that with crisis agencies, there isn't typically a hard line at which point a client stops needing services.
+An emergency client who comes to your agency while still in or just after exiting their trafficking situation may access the hotline for years to process triggers as they arise just like other rape crisis clients do, or access your other services, support groups, or therapy program.
 Implementing a strict timeline between "graduation" from services and ability to provide feedback or leadership may be an arbitrary rule depending on the services you provide.
 Again, look to how you navigate these boundaries with your other rape crisis clients for insight. - Being thoughtful about where the survivor is in their healing.
 Some programs attempt to bridge this gap by setting a period of time since leaving the trafficking situation or defining some other criteria for assessing readiness.
 Since part of the power and control dynamic of both sexual violence and human trafficking is the limiting of survivor choice and voice, consider a guided self-reflection process to help an interested survivor determine their own readiness for different forms of survivor leadership.
 If desired and/or appropriate (especially for survivors newer to survivor leadership), help them anticipate potential risks and triggers, which ones feel manageable, and which ones feel too overwhelming or harmful.
 For those anticipated to be manageable, support the survivor in identifying strategies for avoiding, minimizing, or working through challenging parts of the work.
-Research and work at implementing a "trauma-informed workplace" and "trauma-informed supervision," and provide staff, volunteers, and survivor leaders opportunities for authenticity, debriefing, gentle direction, and tending their own trauma through personal and organizational self-care.
 Many of the principles included in the section on staff resilience might be applicable to survivor leaders as well.
-If you anticipate survivors in your program, ensure that they have access to your employee assistance program and sabbatical during times of crisis.

-• Honoring the unique backgrounds, experiences, and beliefs of different survivors of human trafficking.
+If you anticipate survivors working in your program, ensure that they have access to your employee assistance program and sabbatical during times of crisis. - Honoring the unique backgrounds, experiences, and beliefs of different survivors of human trafficking.
 Survivors will have different perspectives on a wide range of issues, including arrest, prostitution stings, criminalization, religion, social workers, social services, law enforcement, sex work, pornography, and what it means to be a survivor.
 You can have and set professional expectations around survivors who work in or with your agencies; they will bring their own identities and awareness into their work, and this awareness can be expected to continually transform over time and with new experiences.